shakebugs/shake-docs/docs/android/shake-ui/home-screen.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

->Home screen is a central part of the Shake UI.
+>The Home screen is a central part of the Shake UI.

 ## Introduction